dzautner/roman-coin-ruler-classification-cnn/README.md

 ## Classify the Roman ruler on a coin based on the coin's description

 Data was taken from eBay _Ancient Roman Coin_ listings.
-Some of them are tagged with the aspect of a Ruler and some are don't.
+Some of them are tagged with the aspect of a Ruler and some are not.
 For future usage I needed to fill the gaps for the entries that do not have the ruler specified.

 Using CNN classification I was able to reach 95% accuracy.